 The next day, the Court heard Anderton’s petition against Bowling.
 The petitioner states that he had allowed James Bowling to live with him last year for overseer of his servants “for the making of a crop of corn and tobacco.”
 Around June, Anderton had gone home to England and entrusted the finishing of the tobacco crop to Bowling, “Bowling by agreement to have a share of the said crop.
 But while Anderton was away, around November, Bowling “went downe for Virginia” leaving the crop hanging and the corn in a heap unhusked, with damaging consequences.
 Bowling alleged that he had had taken care of most of the crops and “having occasion to goe downe to Virginia, he left the care of the Corne and striking the tobacco to Andrew Laremore.”
 The Court ruled against Anderton since it was proved “that the defendant went downe to Virginia with leave and license from the plaintiff’s mother-in-law (as she herself acknowledgeth in Court).”

 From these two cases, we can deduce several things.
 Bowling and Anderton were clearly very close friends—Bowling trusted Anderton to take care of his business in England and Anderton trusted Bowling to harvest his crop while he was away.
 Even more so, Bowling seems to have made Anderton the “overseer” of a will he wrote, so there was perhaps no one he trusted more.
 Since the Andertons were a family living only a few miles from the Bowlings in England, it is reasonable to infer that Anderton and Bowling knew each other from England or had close connections who knew each other there.
 Similarly, it could be an accident that Bowling chooses Anderton’s servant John Standish, but it seems probable that Standish was a servant of Anderton because Anderton had known him from his neighborhood in England and paid for his passage.
-[Note to self:*Check on Anderton’s headrights.]
+[Further research to be done on Anderton’s headrights.]

 But the most important detail remains a mystery: who was the “near relation” in Virginia of whom James Bowling spoke in 1658 and whom he apparently visited?
 Since James Bowling was not yet married then, this relation could only be a relative of his from England.
 Perhaps research of Northern Neck families will turn up someone with a tie to southern Lancashire.